tinkerpop/gremlin/gremlin-groovy/src/main/bin/README.txt

 Gremlin is a domain specific language for traversing property graphs.
 Gremlin makes use of a path-based syntax to support complex graph traversals.
-This language has application in the areas of graph query, analysis, and manipulation.
+Gremlin has application in the areas of graph query, analysis, and manipulation.

 Gremlin connects to various graph databases including:
     * TinkerGraph
     * Neo4j
     * OrientDB